mwrona/load_balancer/README.md

 Note: MulticastAddress must be the same as in experiment manager and other services to work properly.

 Optional entries:
-* LocalLoadBalancerAddress - default: "localhost"
+* PrivateLoadBalancerAddress - default: "localhost"
 * LoadBalancerScheme - defaulf: "https"
 * CertFilePath, KeyFilePath when LoadBalancerScheme is "http"
 * In RedirectionConfig: